Research Grant Program

-Grants are made to principal investigators through their academic institution or non-profit organization.
+Grants are made once each year to principal investigators through their academic institution or non-profit organization.
 Individuals are not eligible.

-- Provide seed money for preliminary research that could support applications for more substantial follow-on grants from other sources;
+- Provide seed money for preliminary research that could support applications for more substantial follow-on grants from other sources, or

 - Fund rigorous undergraduate or citizen science projects.